 STEP TWO: Using a stand mixer, or medium to large mixing bowl and an electric mixer, cream butter, granulated sugar and brown sugar, and vanilla until fluffy.

-PRO TIP: Make sure your ingredients are room temperature so that your batter comes out with the right consistency.
+Make sure your ingredients are room temperature so that your batter comes out with the right consistency.

 STEP THREE: Add the egg and mix until no yellow streaks are visible.